Coping With Stress

 Compared with their parents’ generation, more young Americans now express an external locus of control (Twenge et al., 2004).
 This shift may help explain an associated increase in rates of depression and other psychological disorders in young people (Twenge et al., 2010).

--focused (emotion/problem) strategies.
-To cope with stress when we believe we cannot change a situation, we tend to uselWEivx6MA4xSt76s
+To cope with stress when we feel in control of our world, we tend to use -focused (emotion/problem) strategies.
+To cope with stress when we believe we cannot change a situation, we tend to use -focused (emotion/problem) strategies.

-DEPLETING AND STRENGTHENING SELF-CONTROL
+DEPLETING AND STRENGTHENING SELF-

 In The How of Happiness, social psychologist Sonja Lyubomirsky (2008) tells the true story of Randy, who has lived a hard life.
 His dad and best friend both died by suicide.
 Growing up, his mother’s boyfriend treated him poorly.
 Randy’s first wife was unfaithful, and they divorced.
 Despite these misfortunes, Randy has a sunny disposition.
 He remarried and enjoys being the stepfather to three boys.
 His work is rewarding.
 Randy says he survived his life challenges by seeing the “silver lining in the cloud.”